dkjonas/Wavin-AHC-9000-mqtt/README.md

 ```
 to see all live updated parameters from the controller.

-To change the target temperature for a thermostat, use:
+To change the target temperature for a output, use:
 ```
 mosquitto_pub -u username -P password -t heat/floorXXXXXXXXXXXX/1/target_set -m 20.5
 ```